rossjillian/afg/docs/manual.md

 A `HumanPlayer` gets their move by calling `getIOMove()`, a function from `afg::strategy` which we will describe in the Strategy section of this manual.

 ### Smart Player
 We also provide a generic `SmartPlayer`, which determines the player's move from the minimax algorithm.
-Like `HumanPlayer`, `SmartPlayer` contains all of the functions required by the `Player` and `IntelligentPlayer` concepts defined in `afg__game`, which means that it can be easily plugged into other parts of our library.
+Like `HumanPlayer`, `SmartPlayer` contains all of the functions required by the `Player` concept defined in `afg::game`, which means that it can be easily plugged into other parts of our library.
+However, the `heuristic` function required by the `IntelligentPlayer` concept defined in `afg::game` still needs to be implemented by the game developer.
+We do this because the choice of the heuristic function is game-specific.

     template <Playable GameType>
     class SmartPlayer